 Sorry In Korean

-As 미안해 is the informal way to say sorry in Korean, you should only use 미안해 with close friends or people younger than you.
+The informal way to say I’m sorry in Korean is 미안해 [mi-an-hae].
+As this is the informal way to say sorry, you should only use 미안해 [mi-an-hae] with close friends or people younger than you.

-미안해요 is the polite way to say sorry and can be used in most situations.
+The polite way to say I’m sorry in Korean is 미안해요 [mi-an-hae-yo].
+As you can see, this is the same as the informal expression with the polite ending 요 [yo] attached. 미안해요 [mi-an-hae-yo] can be used in most situations to apologize and you will sound polite.
 However, it is much more common to use one of the following two formal ways to say sorry in Korean.

-Even though this is the formal way, it is used in everyday situations to say sorry politely.
-If you’re not sure which way to say sorry in a particular situation, you can safely use 미안합니다 or 죄송합니다.
+죄송합니다 [joe-song-ham-ni-da] is another formal way to say sorry in Korean. 죄송합니다 [joe-song-ham-ni-da] and 미안합니다 [mi-an-ham-ni-da] are the most common ways to say sorry.
+Although, they are formal expressions, they are used in everyday situations to say sorry politely and respectfully.
+If you’re not sure which way to say sorry in a particular situation, you can safely use 미안합니다 [mi-an-ham-ni-da] or 죄송합니다 [joe-song-ham-ni-da].

 Usage Of Sorry In Korean

-However, in Korean 미안해 / 미안해요 / 미안합니다 / 죄송합니다 can only be used to apologize.
-To express sympathy / condolence in Korean you must use a different word.
+However, in Korean 미안해 [mi-an-hae], 미안해요 [mi-an-hae-yo], 미안합니다 [mi-an-ham-ni-da], and 죄송합니다 [joe-song-ham-ni-da] can only be used to apologize.
+They can not be used to express sympathy/condolence.

-If one of your Korean friends told you that their dog had died and you said 죄송합니다 your Korean friend would likely ask why you are apologizing.
-It would sound as if you had something to do with the dog dying.
+For example, if one of your Korean friends told you that their dog had died and you said 죄송합니다 [joe-song-ham-ni-da] your Korean friend would likely ask why you are apologizing.
+This is because it would sound like you did something which caused the dog to die.
+To make sure you don’t make this common Korean mistake, just remember that the above expressions can only be used to apologize in Korean.